 PIN has some kind of automated advertising mechanism.
 This is sent out from the company center and then targeted prospects begin clicking on your website.
 Then these prospects start calling the sales line.

-From this point onwards, is the call center who handles everything for you.
+From this point onwards, is the call center that handles everything for you.

 You will get notified once a sale is made.